If you’re not already familiar with honey bees, you may not be aware of the tremendous benefit they are to our planet.

 As with most homesteading projects, the cost can vary widely.
 You can use the most expensive equipment, or you can buy used clothing and equipment to get started.

-For this reason, we will be giving you a rough idea of how much it might cost to buy your bees, start-up equipment, and operating equipment.
+For this reason, we will be giving you a rough idea of start-up equipment and operating equipment.

 - Feed in winter and dearth – ranges greatly based on type and quantity